Africana Studies

 Islam

-Common Area: Cross Cultural or Relgious Studies
+Common Area: Cross-Cultural Studies or Religious Studies

 Examination of Islamic religious beliefs and practices from the origins of Islam to the present.
 Particular stress is placed on Islamic religious ideals, institutions and personalities.
 Central topics include: Islamic scripture and traditions, prophecy, law, rituals, theology and philosophy, sectarianism, mysticism, aesthetic ideals, art and architecture, pedagogy, and modern reinterpretations of the tradition.
 Also explores wider issues of religious identity by looking at the diversity of the Islamic tradition, tensions between elite and popular culture, and issues of gender and ethnicity.